cacaiocamp/joyOSCMapper/README.md

 The overall test result shows an avarage lag of ```124.979 ms``` between the first and other connected joycon inputs, considering the first one without any lag.
 The test also **suggests** that, after the first one, _it doesn't really matter the order or the number of joycons connected, the lag will be quite the same_.
 I can't confirm that though, as I don't have any more joycons.

 It's also worth to notice that trying to draw too many joycons may result in a fps drop and that may cause more laggy inputs/OSC messages.
 For those cases (or any other reason to fps drop), the use of _oscOnly mode_ is recomended.

+Also, comments have been added to the code in a way similar to a "foot note".
+A line with a comment ```nX```, with X being any natural number, indicates that in the bottom of a file there is a note, with the same name, about the indicated line.
+I tried to put as less comments as possible, as a way to force me to right the better understandble code I could.

 ## Future implementations
 Not counting the standalone app, I plan to implement two types of configurations: a general config, and a individual config for each joycon.
 The ideia here is to let drawing and OSC be configured accordingly to user necessities, changing things like: